keshwans/access-robot/ProjectProposal.md

 The platform consists of two parts: hardware (the robot) and software (an Android-based programming environment for controlling the robot).

  * Low-cost DIY robot (less than $40) that functions well and looks good.
-Built from open-source, easily acquired components with a simple, proven design. ([Example Design](http://www.foxytronics.com/learn/robots/how-to-make-your-first-arduino-robot/parts))
+Built from open-source, easily acquired components with a simple, proven design.
  * Simple enough for a kid to put together in a weekend.
 The app will include an assembly walkthrough.
  * Both graphical + text-based programming interfaces to control the robot with an Android device.
  * Designed for learning and growth.
 No upper limit for 'hackability'.